-Use of the test articles will be randomized using a randomization scheme supplied by the study biostatistician.
-The randomized assignment of subjects will be performed at the first visit prior to the first fitting.
-Clinical sites will follow the randomization scheme provided and will not pre-select or assign subjects.
-The following must have occurred prior to randomization:
+Use of the test articles will be randomized using a lens fitting schedule supplied by the study biostatistician.
+The clinical site will follow the lens fitting schedule provided and will complete enrollment according to the randomization list and will not pre-select or pre-assign subjects.